 Likewise, try to not mix it up with Query Suggestions since they refine the query while you’re typing it before launching the initial search.
-Bear in mind, however, sometimes the suggestions that display for Related Tags and Query Suggestions are the same.
+Bear in mind, however, sometimes the suggestions displayed for Related Tags and Query Suggestions are the same.

-You can identify Related Tags as they look like actual tags or labels located beneath the search bar, once a search is launched and the results are displayed.
+You can identify Related Tags as they look like actual tags or labels located beneath the search box, once a search is launched and the results are displayed.

 Try Related Tags to...

 - Sharpen query formulation.
 Educate shoppers on how to make better queries.

 - Speed up query entry, especially on mobile devices.

 - Improve product findability.
 Guide shoppers to the right products.

 - Enhance the shopper experience.
 Amaze shoppers with accurrate searches for what they’re looking for.